 Day Tour Lake Mývatn and Goðafoss Waterfall

-This tour to one of the loveliest spots in Iceland focuses on the most attractive features of the area with numerous volcanic phenomena.
-The drive along the coast of Eyjafjörður provides us with a splendid view of Akureyri and the moutains surrounding the fjord.
+This tour to Lake Mývatn, one of the loveliest spots in Iceland, focuses on the most attractive features of the area with numerous volcanic phenomena.
+The drive along the coast of Eyjafjörður provides us with a splendid view of Akureyri and the mountains surrounding the fjord.

 - Panoramic views of Akureyri and Eyjafjörður